gatk-workflows/gatk3-germline-snps-indels/README.md

 # gatk3-germline-snps-indels

 ### Purpose :
-Workflows for germline short variant discovery with GATK3.
+Workflow for germline short variant discovery with GATK3.

-### haplotypecaller-gvcf-gatk :
+### haplotypecaller-vcf-gatk :
 The haplotypecaller-vcf-gatk3 workflow runs HaplotypeCaller from GATK3 in VCF mode on a single sample according to the GATK Best Practices (June 2016), scattered across intervals.